super864/Natural-Robustness-RL/README.md

     <img src="/images/tend plots/BlackBox line plot dotted.png" width="800">
 </p>

 The figures above shows the results of black box attack.
 The x-axis represents $\epsilon$ and the y-axis represents the $\% \Delta R$ with respect to $\epsilon$.
 The solid line represents the average $\% \Delta R$ across all black box attacks and environments, and the dotted line represents the average excluding the Ant environment.
+The figure in left shows the action channel attack, and the figure in the right shows the observation channel attack.

 <p align="center">
     <img src="/images/FGSM Attack Line Plot/agent variation along .png" width="600">